25 Surprising Things You Didn’t Know About PEMF

 #23 Safe to Use Every Day

 PEMF is safe for everyday use.
-Studies show that PEMF may be involved in several biologic processes that can greatly help in therapeutic interventions.
-PEMF offers a safe, effective, and noninvasive therapy with no known side effects (Hu et al., 2020).
+Studies show that PEMF may be involved in several biological processes that can greatly help in therapeutic interventions.
+PEMF offers a safe, effective, and noninvasive electro pulse therapy.
+Furthermore, there are no known PEMF therapy side effects (Hu et al., 2020).

 #24 Supports Family Wellness

 Anyone can use PEMF to revitalize and energize.
 Having a device at home uplifts everyone and fosters a positive home environment.
-Based on the benefits listed here, Dr. Roseann's CALM PEMF™ can be used by all members of the family, from the elderly for their chronic pain to kids for their mental health issues.
+Based on the benefits listed here, PEMF can be used by all members of the family, from the elderly for their chronic pain to kids for their mental health issues.

 #25 Your Kids Can Use PEMF Independently